GFPS Virtual Academy

 Health Enhancement Department Courses

-Students in either health class will be required to take the district assessment posttest.
+Students in health and PE classes will be required to take the district assessment posttest.
 The post test will be administered at the same time as their final exam in person (near the end of July).
 Also it is to be noted that students will be required to take a midterm exam in person (near the end of June).

-Health 1-2 includes introduction to health, safe living, personal health, relationships, non-communicable diseases, human body systems, substance abuse, nutrition, and body image.
+Health 1-2 includes introduction to health, relationships, human body systems, drugs, alcohol, tobacco, nutrition and body image, reproductive health, personal health and noncommunicable diseases.

 English Department Courses